- Vision and Values

 - Spiritual, Social, emotional, personal and health education

 all transferable skills that equip children and young people for life beyond the school.
-These link directly to the main long term areas of the new Education Health Care Plan (EHCP) and progress in these areas are reviewed and reported on as part of the Annual Review process.
+These link directly to the main long term areas of the new Education Health Care Plan (EHCP), and incorporate full consideration of each strand of the preparing adulthood agenda.
+Progress in each curriculum area is reviewed and reported on as part of the Annual Review process.
 We set small steps as part of the Individual Education Plan (IEP) and also set learning intentions as part of the termly topics which are specific to each individual child.
 These form part of their overall Learning Plan.( click here to see more about target setting )

 The Montacute curriculum will: